Welcome to Amy and Arnold Mindell's website.

 We work with people in just about all states of mind, alone and in large groups, at PEACE and in CONFLICT.

-They teach seminars around the world and consult with individuals in private practice, and also work with families, organizations, and governments.
+We teach seminars around the world and consult with individuals in private practice, and also work with families, organizations, and governments.
 Find our Schedule above and more information About Us.

 Find all our Books here.